openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

          "Remove this video" icon for the video.
       #.
 Upload the original file again, or upload a replacement file.

-      If processing fails more than one time for a file, contact edX partner support at ``partner-support@edx.org``.
+      There might be failure instances where a small error message will be displayed under the **Failed** status.
+In most of the cases when the error message is displayed, there is a possibility of corruption in the uploaded file(either during the upload or the original video file itself).
+However, if processing fails more than one time for a file, contact edX partner support at ``partner-support@edx.org``.

   * - **Failed Duplicate**